espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Homing Beacon.md

 * * *

 **Amp** Choose one creature hit by the spell (if the spell has a spell attack roll) or that fails its save against the spell (if the spell requires a save).
 A psychic beacon emits from the creature's location, making it easier to notice the creature as the mind and attention of onlookers is subtly drawn to it.
-For 1 minute, if the target would be [[Invisible]], it's instead merely [[Concealed]], and if it would be concealed, it's no longer concealed.
+For 1 minute, if the target would be [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Invisible]], it's instead merely [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Concealed]], and if it would be concealed, it's no longer concealed.